-Therefore, since such a good thing is happening to the Japanese economy, the Bank of Japan can be patient with low inflation rates.
-The latest revision to monetary policy in July 2018 was intended to improve the durability of the policy while minimizing side effects.
-I think the Bank of Japan will keep improving the framework whenever they think it necessary.
+Therefore, since such a good thing is happening to the Japanese economy, the Bank of Japan can be patient with the low inflation rates.
+The latest revision to monetary policy in July 2018 was intended to improve the durability of the policy while minimizing the side effects.